ST Edge AI Core - Command-line Interface

 processor, the requested size to store the initialized value of the

-section is not considered.
+.data section is not considered.

 $ stedgeai analyze -m <model_path> --target ispu --c-api stai